 Gold Exchange Traded Funds (ETFs) are units of gold that are issued and the ETF holds physical gold against it with a gold custodian bank.
-In India, Gold ETFs have been around for over 10 years in India but they are yet to take off in a big away especially considering that gold prices have been on a secular downtrend since September 2011.
-In terms size, the Indian Gold ETF segment is miniscule compared to the global ETF industry.
+In India, Gold ETFs have been around for over 10 years in India but they are yet to take off in a big way especially considering that gold prices have been on a secular downtrend since September 2011.
+In terms of size, the Indian Gold ETF segment is miniscule compared to the global ETF industry.
 The entire Indian gold ETF AUM is less than $1 billion whereas the world’s largest gold ETF, Spider Gold ETF, alone manages over $35 billion AUM.
+If you are interested in a gold ETF, India can offer you options to consider, but you should gain a little knowledge about Gold ETFs in general first.
 Here is a snapshot of some of the largest gold ETF managers in the world..

 Source: ET DBF